booch/presentations/Refactoring_Ruby/slides.md

     * By improving readability, you find the code does not match the intent
     * By simplifying, you find incorrect edge cases
     * By DRYing up, you find not all copies are the same
+* Small code often performs better
+    * Does less work
+    * Fits in cache better
+* SRP
+    * A class should have only one reason to change
+    * Each class and method should be responsible for one thing

 ---